Tim Anderson Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.82).
+- The Padres have a 3.80 team ERA that ranks fourth among all MLB pitching staffs.

-- Padres pitchers combine to allow the third-fewest home runs in baseball (173 total, 1.1 per game).
+- Padres pitchers combine to give up 174 home runs (1.1 per game), the third-fewest in the league.

+- Avila (2-2 with a 3.57 ERA and 47 strikeouts in 45 1/3 innings pitched) makes the start for the Padres, his sixth of the season.

-- The righty last appeared on Sunday against the St. Louis Cardinals, when he went seven innings, allowing two earned runs while giving up six hits.
+- The righty last appeared in relief on Sunday, Sept.
+24, when he threw 2 2/3 innings against the St. Louis Cardinals, allowing two earned runs while giving up two hits.

-- In 23 games this season, the 32-year-old has a 3.39 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .229 to opposing hitters.
+- In 13 games this season, the 26-year-old has amassed an ERA of 3.57, with 9.3 strikeouts per nine innings.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.